 Building a house is a major undertaking that leaves a long-lasting impact.
 Understandably, it can be an intimidating experience for first-timers.
 There is no one all-encompassing method of building a house.
 Whether you decide to start with the location and plot of land or you begin with the design, your first step will vary according to your specific situation.

 There is no right or wrong way to go about building your dream home, whether you start by finding the right location and block of land, or you select your perfect house first.
 However, buying land and building your home is one of the biggest undertakings you will make and can be quite daunting if you haven't been through the process before.
+Click here to view our how to buy guide.

 It is helpful to learn everything you can before the project starts.
 Doing your due diligence makes the process far less daunting and helps you make more informed choices.
 Because you are undertaking a major task, it is crucial to prepare ahead.